subhransu10/sparseunet4d/RESULTS.md

 otherwise; only the named variable changes.

 **Outstanding before publication.** The robustness table (Contribution 2) was measured on the `inject2` generation of the model.
-Re-run the drift sweep on `dual_v4` (step 6) so every table refers to the same final model.
+Re-run the drift sweep on the released checkpoint, using its matching configuration, so the headline and robustness results refer to the same final model.